 This program prepares students for careers in the field of interactive multimedia used in business, marketing, education, entertainment and the World Wide Web.
-Students learn interactive multimedia design, authoring and production including graphics, audio, video and animation.
+Students learn interactive multimedia, authoring and production including graphics, audio, video and animation.

 Graduates leave with a portfolio of work and experience that prepare them for careers as multimedia producers, web designers, project managers or media production specialists.
 COM*287 Advanced Media Production and COM*295 Internship act as capstone courses providing students with portfolio work and on-site work experiences in preparation for employment.

-Upon graduation, students will receive an Associate’s degree in Digital Media and an occupational certificate in Multimedia Design attesting to their specialized knowledge and skills in this area.
+Upon graduation, students will receive an Associate’s degree in Digital Media Production and an occupational certificate in Multimedia attesting to their specialized knowledge and skills in this area.